alberand/hctools/README.md

 Commands:

-* **help** - shows list of commands
-* **echo** - Run simple echo server.
+* **echo** - run echo server.
 It is useful to check if your module is working.
   You run this command, connect to the module with your phone or PC and start sending some text to it.
-The module will receive the text and send it back to you.
+The module will receive the text, send it to Arduino, Arduino will send it back to the module and then module will send it back to you.
-* **atmode** - This command will switch HC-05 module into AT command mode and then turn Arduino into serial passtrhogh device between your PC and HC-05.
-  This will allow you to communicate with Bluetooth module without any additional hardware (with the exception of Arduino of course)
+* **atmode** - switch HC-05 into AT command mode.
+The Arduino will just into serial passtrhogh device between your PC and HC-05.
+This allow you to communicate with Bluetooth module without any additional hardware (with the exception of Arduino of course).
+You can test if it works by sending `AT` command which should be answered with `OK`.
-* **master** - configure connected HC-05 module as Bluetooth master.
+* **master <MAC-of-slave\> <name\>** - configure connected HC-05 module as Bluetooth master.
+It has two parameters.
+The first one is MAC address of the bluetooth device to which you want your module to connect immediately after boot.
+Note that MAC address should be in the following form `1234:12:123456` - not like classical one with lot of `:`.
+The second parameter is just Bluetooth name of your HC-05 module.
+Pretty useful to distinguish it from other HC-05 slaves.
-* **slave** - configure connected HC-05 module as Bluetooth slave.
+* **slave <name\>** - configure connected HC-05 module as Bluetooth slave.
+The same as for master you can configured name of the module.
-* **name** - change Bluetooth name of the module.
+* **name <name\>** - change Bluetooth name of the module.
-* **baudrate** - change baudrate of the module.
-This baudrate is used whe module communicates with Arduino.
+* **baudrate <baudrate\>** - change baudrate of the module.
+This baudrate is used when module communicates with Arduino.

 ### References: